rpicard/explore-flask/readme.md

 The book is currently in development.
 I've decided to release things in this unfinished state and finish the development of *Explore Flask* out in the open.
 I'm hoping that early feedback from the community will help make this an amazing book by version 1.0.

+## Building

+The book is built using pandoc and Make.
+Once you have those set-up on your system you can just run `make` in the _explore-flask/_ repository.
+That should produce a _build.pdf_ build of the book.

+The master branch is the source of the latest release.
+Each release is also tagged with the version number.
+The progress branch is where you'll find the changes meant for future releases.

 ## License

 The book is licensed under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).
 You are free to share and remix the book, as long as you provide attribution and do not attempt to re-sell.